Fishergate: History

-Fishergate runs along a strip of slightly raised ground, east of the River Ouse.
+Fishergate runs along a strip of slightly raised ground east of the River Ouse.
 Archaeological investigations have found evidence of prehistoric occupation before the construction of Roman Eboracum.
 By the 1st century, a major Roman road extended south from the city, passing through what is now Fishergate Bar, following the path of Fawcett Street, and eventually aligning with the modern route of Fishergate.
 Cemeteries also existed in the area.
-In Anglian times, the area was the city's major manufacturing and trading centre.
-Archaeological finds in 1985–1986 included traces of 8th–9th century timber buildings, and metals, bone and leather representative of the industrial activity in the area.
+In Anglian times, the area became the city's principal manufacturing and trading centre.

+Excavations in 1985–86 uncovered traces of 8th–9th-century timber buildings, along with metalwork, bone and leather waste indicative of industrial activity.
 The area remained occupied in the Jorvik period, during which the old Roman road became known as "Fiscergate", the street of the fishers.
-St Helen's Church was constructed west of Fishergate, and All Saints’ Church to its east.
-Within All Saints’ Church lived an anchoress named Isabel German (d.
-1448), whose remains were found in 2007.
+St Helen's Church was built west of Fishergate, and All Saints’ Church to its east.
+An anchoress, Isabel German (d.
+1448), lived at All Saints', and her remains were discovered in 2007.
 In the 14th century, the York city walls were constructed immediately north of the northernmost part of the street, probably over an existing earth rampart, with Fishergate Bar rebuilt in stone.

-In the 12th century, St Andrew's Priory was constructed to the west of Fishergate.
-Following the Dissolution of the Monasteries, the land was probably used as an orchard, and the mediaeval settlement soon disappeared, possibly due to destruction during the Siege of York in 1644.
-In 1730, New Walk was constructed by the river, and Fishergate became a popular residential area, with some large houses constructed.
-In 1827, a cattle market was opened at the northern end of the street, and the modern line of the northern part of the street was established further west, with the old route becoming Fawcett Street and Escrick Terrace.
-To its west lay the Redfearn National Glass Factory and some open land.
-In the 1950s, factories were built on the open land, and the glassworks relocated to Tadcaster.
+In the 12th century, St Andrew's Priory was built to the west of Fishergate.
+Following the Dissolution of the Monasteries, the land was probably used as an orchard, and the medieval settlement soon disappeared, possibly due to destruction during the Siege of York in 1644.
+In 1730, New Walk was laid out beside the river, and Fishergate became a popular residential area, with several large houses constructed.
+In 1827, a cattle market opened at the northern end of the street, and the modern line of the northern section was established further west, with the old route becoming Fawcett Street and Escrick Terrace.
+To its west lay the Redfearn National Glass Factory and open land.
+In the 1950s, factories were built on this land, and the glassworks relocated to Tadcaster.
 These industrial buildings were cleared in the late 20th century.